Wisconsin vs. Northwestern NCAA Football Odds, Plays and Insights | November 13, 2021

 Northwestern Stats and Trends

+- Northwestern has three wins against the spread in nine games this year.

-- Northwestern's games this year have eclipsed the over/under four times in nine opportunities (44.4%).
+- Northwestern's games this year have hit the over in 44.4% of its opportunities (four times in nine games with a set point total).

-- When Northwestern scores more than 15.4 points, it is 2-3 against the spread and 3-2 overall.
+- When Northwestern puts up more than 15.4 points, it is 2-3 against the spread and 3-2 overall.

-- In games that Northwestern picks up over 213.8 yards, the team is 3-6 against the spread and 3-6 overall.
+- When Northwestern churns out over 213.8 yards, the team is 3-6 against the spread and 3-6 overall.

 - The Wildcats have 15 turnovers this season, equal to the number of takeaways for the Badgers.